branhoff/VWAP_backtest/README.md

 Sign up for an account and retrieve an API key from Alpha Vantage.
 Once you have subscribed to the Stock Time Series `TIME_SERIES_DAILY` you can pull stock historical daily price data.

 Create a `.env` file at the root of the project directory and add an environment variable `X_RAPID_API_KEY=your_api_key`

+## Rerunning the analysis `vwap_vs_smap_equity.ipynb`
+If you wish to rerun the jupyter notebook cells, be sure that your notebook's kernel is appropriately pointed to the virtual environment `.venv` we created.

 ## TODOs for Developers
 1. Needs to be more dynamic and pull data directly from data provider's API